COVID19Tracking/covid-public-api-build/README.md

 - `GOOGLE_API_KEY` - A Google API token with access to read Google spreadsheets
 - `SLACK_TOKEN` - A Slack token with access to `users.profile:read` and `users:read` scopes.

+### Running

+Just use `node index.js`.
+The following command line arguments are supported:

+- `--source [name]` - Only runs a single source name
+- `--clean` - Remove all files from the output directory

 ### Testing

 The project uses Jest and a lot of mocks for `node-fetch`.
 To run, use: `npm run test`